centic9/headset-charge-indicator/README.md

 ## Usage

-Build/install the required executable `headseatcontrol` according to the instructions above then start the headset-charge-indicator via
+Build/install the required executable `headseatcontrol` according to the instructions above, then start the headset-charge-indicator via

     python3 headset-charge-indicator.py